schorschii/OCO-Server/docs/README.md

 # OCO Documentation
 This page gives an overview of the available documentation for the OCO project.

+The documentation is currently only available in English.

 ## Wording
 | Term               | Description        |
 | ------------------ | ------------------ |